 Related: Gardening 101: How to Plant a Garden for Beginners

-Grow Vegetables Indoors: Get Starter trays
+Grow Vegetables Indoors with Starter trays

 Seed starter trays with a warming mat will help ensure seeds germinate properly.
 Small containers can also work, but seed starter trays are more efficient and make seed germination easy.
 The cover keeps in moisture, while a heating mat helps the soil stay warm enough for germination.

-Grow Vegetables Indoors: Choose Containers
+Grow Vegetables Indoors: Containers